 - Expy: Of Kamina.

-- This has the effect of making Squirtle the living embodiment of Crazy Awesome.
+- This has the effect of making Squirtle the living embodiment of awesome.
 Whenever he does anything, massive water explosions are soon to follow.

 - Fanboy: He's a huge Gurren Lagann fanboy, to the point where his entire fighting style is built around Gurren Lagann.
 Especially when it comes to doing the impossible.